 Dental professionals recommend soft-bristled toothbrushes, because too much pressure or over-zealous brushing can negatively impact the enamel and gums.
 The American Dental Association (ADA) recommends soft-bristle toothbrushes with angled or multi-layer bristles to ensure an excellent clean without harming your teeth.
 If you feel like your toothbrush bristles are too soft, you can try the following options:

 - Angled bristles to get into nooks and crannies

 - Electric toothbrush for extra oomph

-Powered toothbrushes tend to come with heads with soft bristles because the rotation and vibration tend to add extra pressure to your teeth already, without needed firm bristles.
+Powered toothbrushes usually come with heads with soft bristles as the rotation and vibration tend to add extra pressure to your teeth, thereby removing the need for firm bristles.

 If you feel like you're not getting a thorough clean with your toothbrush, talk to your dental hygienist or dentist about which toothbrush is best for you.